glaParaBio/helminth-apollo-workshop-2025/tutorial/04-tblastx.md

 with your genomes and annotations using similar commands as in [02-loading-data](02-loading-data.md).

+> [!NOTE]
-However, since mitochondrial genomes have an atypical genetic code, the checks built in Apollo may give false positives about missing stop codons, internal stop codons, etc. So, after loading your assembly, but before importing features, issues this command (replace the assembly name with you own):
+> Since mitochondrial genomes have an atypical genetic code, the checks built
+> in Apollo may give false positives about missing stop codons, internal stop
+> codons, etc. So, after loading your assembly, but before importing features,
+> instruct Apollo to omit the CDS checks (replace the assembly name with you
+> own):

 ```
 apollo assembly check --delete --check CDSCheck --assembly trichuris_muris.MITO